YOO-uN-ee/2026/_posts/2026-04-27-spatial-awareness.md

   - name: Why Does the VLM Architecture Forget Position?
     subsections:
       - name: The Evolution of Positional Encodings
-      - name: The "Semantic Loudness" Problem
+      - name: The "Semantic Loudness"
   - name: Do VLMs Look at the Right Place?
     subsections:
       - name: Text Dominates, Vision Follows
-      - name: Misdirected Gaze Problem
+      - name: Misdirected Gaze
   - name: What are VLMs Designed For?
   - name: Path Towards Spatially-Aware VLMs